thu-pacman/chitu/README.md

 - **Availability**: Chitu is ready and already deployed for real-world production.

-Welcome to add [Chitu Assistant](../../docs/assets/wechat_assistant.jpg) as a friend on WeChat, join our communication group, and stay tuned!

 ## Evaluation
 *Here we list Chitu's key results only.
 More comprehensive comparison and discussion will be given in our tech report.*